kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 The constitutional principles established in Part I define the permanent rules that govern Kaw Companion.

-Instructional Architecture defines how those constitutional principles are carried out.
+Observation & Instructional Architecture defines how those constitutional principles are carried out.

 The Kaw Companion is not fundamentally a conversational AI, a tutoring chatbot, or a language model application.
 It is a governed instructional engine whose purpose is to execute deterministic instructional reasoning while preserving instructional integrity, student ownership, and constitutional governance.